Create AWS Glue Data Quality Rulesets

 Beyond these examples

-These snippets focus on specific ruleset features: DQDL rule definition and catalog table association.
-They’re intentionally minimal rather than full data quality pipelines.
+These snippets focus on specific ruleset features: DQDL rule definition and catalog table binding.
+They’re intentionally minimal rather than full data quality monitoring solutions.

-The examples may reference pre-existing infrastructure such as Glue Data Catalog databases and tables.
-They focus on defining the ruleset rather than provisioning the catalog or jobs that evaluate it.
+The examples may reference pre-existing infrastructure such as Glue catalog databases and tables for targetTable binding.
+They focus on ruleset configuration rather than provisioning the catalog or orchestrating evaluation runs.

 To keep things focused, common ruleset patterns are omitted, including: